spryker/spryker-docs/docs/aop/user/apps/payone.md

 When paying with a credit card, customers can:

-1. Repeat payments as often as they want if the payment (authorization) has failed, or cancel and close the payment page.
+- Repeat payments as often as they want if the payment (authorization) has failed, or cancel and close the payment page.
-2. Cancel an entire order before shipment and receive the money back, that is, void the existing pre-authorization, without being charged a fee.
+- Cancel an entire order before shipment and receive the money back, that is, void the existing pre-authorization, without being charged a fee.
-3. Cancel an order after it is ready for shipment and receive the money back, that is, trigger a refund.
+- Cancel an order after it is ready for shipment and receive the money back, that is, trigger a refund.
+- Return an order or its items of it after it has been successfully shipped and is refunded for the returned items or the entire order.

 When customers pay with a credit card, a shop owner can:

-1. Charge customers once the order is ready to be shipped, that is, capture the funds.
+- Charge customers once the order is ready to be shipped, that is, capture the funds.
-2. Cancel the entire customer order, that is, void the existing pre-authorization.
+- Cancel the entire customer order, that is, void the existing pre-authorization.
 In this case, the customer is not charged anything.
+- Cancel one or more items of a customer's order before shipment.
+The customer is not charged for the canceled items.

+## PayPal payment flow

+When customers pay with PayPal, the flow is as follows:

+1. Customer is redirected to the PayPal website where they have to authorize.
+2. On the PayPal website, customer either cancels or validates the transaction.
+3. Customer is taken to the checkout page with the message of either successful or canceled order.

+When paying with PayPal, customers can:

+- Cancel an entire order before shipment and receive the money back, that is, void the existing pre-authorization, without being charged a fee.
+- Cancel an order after it is ready for shipment and receive the money back, that is, trigger a refund.
+- Return an order or its items of it after it has been successfully shipped and is refunded for the returned items or the entire order.

+When customers pay with PayPal, a shop owner can:

+- Charge customers once the order is ready to be shipped, that is, capture the funds.
+- Cancel the entire customer order, that is, void the existing pre-authorization.
+In this case, the customer is not charged anything.
-3. Cancel one or more items of a customer's order before shipment.
-The customer is not charged for the canceled items
+- Cancel one or more items of a customer's order before shipment.
+The customer is not charged for the canceled items.

 ## State machine for Payone